gtxaspec/wz_mini_hacks/README.md

 ```
 the stream will be located at ```rtsp://IP_ADDRESS:8554/unicast```

 Note:  VLC seems to work fine for playback, ffmpeg and others have severe artifacts in the stream during playback.
+Huge credit to @mnakada for his libcallback library: https://github.com/mnakada/atomcam_tools

 ---